NearNodeFlash/argocd-boilerplate/README.md

 "Rabbit" project.
 The remaining bootstrap resources are ArgoCD Application resources.

-The bootstrap levels are deployed in ascending order and undeployed in descending order.
+The bootstrap levels are deployed in ascending order.
 The services are assigned a bootstrap level based on their dependence on each other.
-In general, to undeploy and/or upgrade the services at a particular level the bootstraps for any higher levels must be undeployed.

 #### Persistent grouping

-A bootstrap directory having a negative grouping value, such as `X-bootstrap-1` will be persistent; it will never be undeployed by the `tools/undeploy-env.sh` tool.
+A bootstrap directory having a negative grouping value, such as `X-bootstrap-1` will be persistent.

 #### Adding new bootstraps